Revised January 2nd, 2020

 We collect and use information about you to provide our services.
 It’s largely necessary to collect and use the information as described in this policy in order to make the delivery of our services to you possible.
 This means that without the information we collect, the rendering of our services would not be possible, and where this is not the case, we have a legitimate interest in collecting and using the information described below:

-- to provide you with personalized content (for example, AUS might use your previous search or browsing history to make suggestions about what records and services would better fit your needs);
+- to provide you with personalized content (for example, IPSCIO might use your previous search or browsing history to make suggestions about what records and services would better fit your needs);

 - to create and manage your individual account, allowing you and our customer service team to access your purchase history, past invoices, pending payments or pending orders;